A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Preliminaries

-Another subproblem arising in our algorithm is the computation of \emph{ruling sets} The following definition was adapted from the recent survey of Barenboim and Elkin \cite[Section 9.2]{BarenboimE13}. \begin{definition}[Ruling Set] For a (possibly weighted) graph $G$, a subset $U \subseteq V(G) $ of nodes, and a pair of positive integers $\alpha$ and $\beta$, a set $T\subset U$ is an $(\alpha, \beta)$-ruling set for $U$ in $G$ if \begin{enumerate} \item for every pair of distinct nodes $u, v \in T$, it holds that $\dist(u, v, G) \geq \alpha$, and \item for every node $u \in U \setminus T$, there exists a ``ruling'' node $v \in T$, such that $\dist(u, v, G) \leq \beta$. \end{enumerate} \end{definition}

-The classic result of Goldberg et~al.~\cite{GoldbergPS88} shows that in the distributed setting, for any $c\geq 1$, we can compute a $(c, a c\log n)$-ruling set deterministically in $O(c\log n)$ rounds, where $ a $ is the network's constant for representing each node ID with at most $ a \log{n} $ bits.
-Since it was not explicitly stated that this algorithm works in the \congest model, we sketch an implementation of this algorithm in \Cref{sec:ruling set algorithm} (see \cite[Chapter 9.2]{BarenboimE13} and \cite[Chapter 22]{Peleg00_book} for more detailed algorithm and analysis).
+Another subproblem arising in our algorithm is the computation of \emph{ruling sets}.
+The following definition was adapted from the recent survey of Barenboim and Elkin \cite[Section 9.2]{BarenboimE13}. \begin{definition}[Ruling Set] For a (possibly weighted) graph $G = (V, E)$, a subset $U \subseteq V $ of nodes, and a pair of positive integers $\alpha$ and $\beta$, a set $T\subset U$ is an $(\alpha, \beta)$-ruling set for $U$ in $G$ if \begin{enumerate} \item for every pair of distinct nodes $u, v \in T$, it holds that $\dist(u, v, G) \geq \alpha$, and \item for every node $u \in U \setminus T$, there exists a ``ruling'' node $v \in T$, such that $\dist(u, v, G) \leq \beta$. \end{enumerate} \end{definition} The classic result of Goldberg, Plotkin, and Shannon~\cite{GoldbergPS88} shows that in the distributed setting, for any $c\geq 1$, we can compute a $(c,c \lambda)$-ruling set deterministically in $O(c \log n)$ rounds, where $ \lambda $ is the number of bits used to represent each ID in the network.
+Since it was not explicitly stated that this algorithm works in the broadcast \congest model, we sketch an implementation of this algorithm in \Cref{sec:ruling set algorithm} (see \cite[Chapter 9.2]{BarenboimE13} and \cite[Chapter 22]{Peleg00_book} for a more detailed algorithm and analysis).

-\begin{theorem}[implicit in \cite{GoldbergPS88}] In the \congest model there is an algorithm that, for every $ c \geq 1 $, computes a $(c, a c\log n)$-ruling set in $O(c\log n)$ rounds, where $ a $ is the network's constant for representing the ID of each node with $a \log n$ bits. \end{theorem}
+\begin{theorem}[implicit in \cite{GoldbergPS88}] In the broadcast \congest model, there is a deterministic algorithm that, for every $ c \geq 1 $, computes a $(c, c \lambda)$-ruling set in $O(c \log n)$ rounds, where $ \lambda $ is the number of bits used to represent each ID in the network. \end{theorem}